 The Trading Systems Replacement Project has been a significant multi-year project for the DMO which aims to update its IT systems for deal input, settlement, risk management and accounting, as well as to simplify the current transaction processing architecture.
-During 2018-2019 focus of the implementation stage of the project has been on the design, build and testing of the new systems and processes.
+During 2019-2020 focus of the implementation stage of the project has been on the design, build and testing of the new systems and processes.
 The project has been overseen through an established governance framework in order to maintain the strength and resilience of all operational processes and to make improvements where appropriate.
+Following the successful implementation, the Controls Group have been tracking the resolution of areas that were subject to workarounds, as well as the benefits realisation of streamlined processes.
+Automated processes will continue to be monitored and system performance has also been a key oversight control.